kylemh/recursive_vue_component/README.md

 [Live stream of development](https://www.youtube.com/watch?v=GuNQ_lcm5VE)

+I ran into some bumps here 'n' there with the video, and stated a few incorrect things [mostly about the data option](https://vuejs.org/v2/api/#data).

-I ran into some bumps here n there, but overall it's a pretty short exercise into creating a very powerful recursive, nested component.
-Readability, yay!
+Overall, it's a pretty short exercise into creating a very powerful recursive, nested component.
+I also through some cool stuff into the project, like dynamic/conditional styles.
+I love recursive components because of readability!

-I would promise to go back and clean up the video and code, but...
+I would promise to go back and clean up the video, but...
 I probably won't.

 ## Build Setup